Societal challenge: A questioned democracy

-The knowledge environment A questioned democracy conducts extensive research within all aspects of the societal challenge, from three different central perspectives: representation, media, and citizen.
+The knowledge environment A Questioned Democracy departs its extensive research from three central perspectives: representation, media, and citizen.

-- Media: The conditions for public dialogue and the reporting of political news.
+- The media perspective: The conditions for public dialogue and the reporting of political news.

-- Citizen perspective: Alienation and economic vulnerability as obstacles to inclusion in society and participation in the democracy.
+- The citizen perspective: Alienation and economic vulnerability as obstacles to inclusion in society and participation in the democracy.

 The representation perspective

-- alternative news outlets that challenge established mass media, in particular among young people, and
+- Alternative news outlets that challenge established mass media, in particular among young people.

-Based on the citizenship perspective, the environment conducts research on…
+Based on the citizen perspective, the environment conducts research on:

-- their societal inclusion in different contexts of vulnerability, and
+- The societal inclusion of citizens in different contexts of vulnerability.

 Computational Social Sciences The research in the area Computational Social Sciences within Linnaeus University Centre for Data Intensive Sciences and Applications (DISA) is about producing and…